Conditions for recurrence and transience for one family of random walks: The system of equations for the state probabilities

 \item \textit{Case} $\mathbf{n}=\mathbf{0}$:

 \end{enumerate}

 Our next step is the steady-state solution as $\tau$ increases to infinity.
-As $\tau\to\infty$, all the terms $\mathrm{d}P_\tau(a,\mathbf{n})/\mathrm{d}\tau$ and $P_\tau(a,\mathbf{n})$ vanish.
+As $\tau\to\infty$, all the terms $\mathrm{d}P_\tau(\mathfrak{a},\mathbf{n})/\mathrm{d}\tau$ and $P_\tau(\mathfrak{a},\mathbf{n})$ vanish.
 However the limit

 exists and is positive.
 We could not find the relevant property in an available literature.
-So, we provide the explanation of \eqref{eq.3.30}.
-The required explanation is provided in the simplest case for $p(n)$, where $n$ is scalar value and in the case when the system is homogeneous.
-The extensions for more complicated cases are similar.
+So, we are to prove \eqref{eq.3.30}.
+The direct proof is based on exploiting relations \eqref{eq.3.1} -- \eqref{eq.3.13} and is cumbersome.
+Therefore, we first provide it in the simplest case for $p(n)$, where $n$ is scalar value and in the case when the system is homogeneous.
+Then we explain how this proof is adapted to the case considered in the paper.

 Let $r$ be a fixed real positive parameter, and let

 be a system of differential equations describing the evolution of an $M/M/1$ system.
 If $\lambda(r)<\mu(r)$, then there is $\lim_{\tau\to\infty}P_\tau(r,n)=p(r,n)$ and the explicit form of this limit is known.
 Assume that $\lambda(r)<\mu(r)$ for positive $r$, $\rho(r)=\lambda(r)/\mu(r)$ increases in $r$, and $\rho(r)\to1$ as $r\to\infty$.
 Then, for any $n\geq1$ the solution $p(r,n)$ satisfies the following property.
 If $r_1<r_2$, then